VirgiliuVV/ClickGame/README.md

 ```
 This will start the game on your local server.
 Open your browser and go to http://localhost:3000 to play the game.

+# How to play

+Play the game using your mouse cursor.
+Click on the green elements while avoiding the red ones.
+The game ends if you click on any red element.
+Enjoy!

 # Contributing
 We welcome contributions!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.